BretFisher/awesome-swarm/README.md

 This list thrives on contributions from the community.
 The Maintainers can't do it alone.
 We need Swarm fans to help us find the best Swarm resources.

 Want to contribute?
-Please read the [contribution guidelines](CONTRIBUTING.md) (Coming soon [#2](https://github.com/BretFisher/awesome-swarm/issues/2)).
+Please read the [contribution guidelines](contributing.md).
 You can also ask questions in the [GitHub Discussions](https://github.com/BretFisher/awesome-swarm/discussions), or our [Discord Server #swarm channel](https://discord.gg/4jPPynEb2e).

 ## Maintainers